-Presentation.
-So many reform efforts fail because no plan is in place to gather together the information that can present the problem in the most forthright manner.
-The 1984-86 reform effort worked in part because nonpartisan staff worked well ahead of the game on what data to gather, what models to run, and how information could be most honestly presented.
-As a prime example, distributional tables in 1984 were reported in such a way that many doctors and lawyers with +\$300,000 in professional income and -\$290,000 in fake partnership losses would have shown up as "low-income taxpayers" with \$10,000 in total income.
+6. Presentation.
+So many reform efforts fail because little attention or resources are devoted to how information should be gathered and presented in a supportive yet fair manner.
+The 1984-1986 reform effort succeeded in part because nonpartisan staff worked well ahead of the game on what data to gather, what models to run, and how information could be most honestly presented.
+As a prime example, distributional tables in 1984 were reported in such a way that many professionals with \$300,000 in professional income and \$290,000 in fake partnership losses showed up in many distributional tables as "low-income taxpayers" with \$10,000 in total income.
 Raising their taxes would appear as a tax increase on the poor.
-To deal with this issue, we had to adopt a better measure by which to classify taxpayers.
-We also worked closely with IRS to reveal much more data on the uses of partnerships as tax shelters.
+To deal with that issue, we had to adopt a better measure by which to classify taxpayers.
+We also worked closely with the IRS for months to provide much more data on the uses of partnerships as tax shelters.

-Empowering Nonpartisan Staffs at Treasury and Elsewhere.
-Over the past three decades, a belief has arisen within both the White House and Congress that information needs to be centralized and controlled.
+7. Empowering nonpartisan staffs at Treasury and elsewhere.
+Over the past three decades, a belief has arisen that information needs to be centralized and controlled by the White House or the congressional leadership.
 Why, it is thought, make political enemies by identifying what is not working, especially if those particular issues are not on the president's or a political party's current agenda?
-In addition, why not place more and more political staff over nonpartisan staff and civil servants so as to please more constituencies and restrict any news that might offend them?
-With a few major exceptions, such as the Congressional Budget Office, one consequence has been the multidecade downgrading of nonpartisan staff to the point that they are less able to serve the public with the information and knowledge that they have.
+Also, why not place more and more political staff over nonpartisan staff and civil servants to please more constituencies and block any news that might offend them?
+With a few major exceptions, such as the Congressional Budget Office, one consequence has been the multi-decade downgrading of nonpartisan staffs to the point that they are less able to serve the public with the information and knowledge that they have.

-There is no doubt that the Tax Reform Act of 1986, as well as the Tax Reform Act of 1969, came out of studies that the Treasury Department conducted mainly with nonpartisan staff, with little political interference, and with most political decision-making held off until after the results of the studies could be released.
-In the 1969 act, hardly a beat was lost as Treasury studies (on foundations and on high-income taxpayers paying no tax) largely conducted under a Democratic president were used to back a reform in 1969 under a Republican one.
-In 1986, we dug into the heart of many, many issues-ranging from tunnel bores to depreciation rates-in ways that haven't been repeated since.
-Since then, the plumbers have not really been allowed to do their work; as one piece of evidence, the Treasury and the IRS for decades have failed to fulfill the requirement for performance review of the hundreds of programs under their purview.
+The Tax Reform Act of 1986, as well as the Tax Reform Act of 1969, came out of studies that Treasury conducted mainly with nonpartisan staff, with little political interference, and with most political decision-making held off until after the results of the studies could be released.
+In the 1969 act, hardly a beat was lost as Treasury studies (mainly on foundations and on high-income taxpayers paying no tax) largely conducted under a Democratic president were used to back a reform in 1969 under a Republican one.
+In 1986 we dug into the heart of many issues - ranging from ways of arbitraging and gaming the tax system to tunnel bores to the time value of money (essentially borrowing money from government at no cost) - in ways that haven't been repeated.
+Since then, those well-trained analysts have not really been allowed to do their work; as one piece of evidence, Treasury and the IRS for decades have failed to fulfill the requirement for performance review of the hundreds of programs under their purview.